ellipticBlue/ParadisePapers/README.md

 # Requirements
 1. MySQL and Neo4J servers running, with dataset available via the MySQL server (connection parameters can be set in the application.conf)
+2. When working with large graphs, such as those in the provided dataset, the JVM heap size may need adjustment.
+Testing was carried out on the provided dataset using a 10 gigabyte heap.

 # API
 Running the application will create a REST API on localhost accessible via port 8080.
 The following commands can be supplied